MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Attaching Capabilities
 ----------------------

 As mentioned, attaching capabilities to entities and itemstacks can be done through the `AttachCapabilityEvent`.
-This event has 4 sub-events, for extra granularity:
+This event has 4 generics that can be used, for extra granularity:

 * `AttachCapabilityEvent<Entity>`: Fires only for entities.
 * `AttachCapabilityEvent<TileEntity>`: Fires only for tile entities.